podium-lib/client/README.md

     res.setHeader('cache-control', 'public, max-age=3600');
     res.status(200).json({
         name: 'foo',
-        content: '/index.html'
+        content: '/index.html',
     });
 });
 ```

-## On defining throwable
+## Defining a component as throwable

 By default the client will never throw if something fails in the process
 of retreiving the manifest, the fallback or the content itself.
 It will
 simply provide a fallback if it has one or an empty String for the
 resource in an error situation.

-Though; there are cases where one would like to throw an error one can
+There are however, cases where throwing an error is more appropriate.
-act upon if there are errors in the process of retrieving the manifest,
-the fallback or the content.

-One can do so by setting the option `throwable` to `true` on the
+This can be achieved by setting the option `throwable` to `true` in the `.register()` method.
-`.register()` method.
+If an error is thrown in the process of retrieving the manifest, the fallback or the content then it can then be acted upon.

 Example: